 The Beta 1 announcement is the first major public announcement about the forthcoming release.
 It’s also one of the most complex yet important announcements to create.
 The announcement typically includes a summary of the planned features and the general purpose of the release.
 You’ll also include a call for testing and reference links to queries for fixes and enhancements that will be included in the release.
 This announcement will be made on /news.

-Fine-tuning the list of what will be in the release is a challenge.
-Like the About Page, you can lean on folks who serve in developer relations, release leads, and other project technical areas for their keen insight and visibility into the release specifics.
-Also, if there is work on a preview walkthrough, that information can help you populate a feature list.
+It is challenging to fine-tune the list of what will be in the release.
+Like the About page, lean early on folks who serve in product roles and other project technical areas for their keen insight and visibility into the release specifics.

-Collaborate on a feature list summary a couple of weeks ahead of the first drafts of the About Page and Beta 1 post.
+Collaborate with them on a feature list summary and get clarity on priority features ahead of the first drafts of the Beta 1 post and About page.
 This will help you get consensus/buy-in on the list and reduce the back-and-forth during the drafting, editing, and publishing processes down the road.
-You can also assign or tag authors of various tickets/features so they know you are requesting their assistance to review the technical accuracy of various sections.
+You can also tag authors of tickets/features so they know you are requesting their assistance.
+If there’s work on assets like the highlight grid, that information can help, too.

-Create the Beta 1 post template 3-4 weeks before publishing.
+Create a Beta 1 post template 3-4 weeks before.
 This will ensure that you can continue researching the features in the announcement.
 Later announcements will benefit from the early preparation of the Beta 1 announcement.
 Therefore, your drafts of the other milestone announcements can likely follow a shorter window.

-Tip: If someone suggests that you add/remove/edit something in the post, you should attempt to verify the request (e.g. fact-check).
+Tip: If someone suggests that you add/remove/edit something in the post, you should attempt to verify the request (e.g., fact-check).
 Obviously, if the request comes from a release lead, it likely can be highly trusted for accuracy.
-However, sometimes, someone in the community may suggest something is missing or wrong with a section.
-You’ll need to understand and decide if the request is a matter of personal preference, historical precedence, and/or even necessary.
+However, contributors sometimes suggest something is missing or wrong with a section.
+You’ll need to understand if the request is a matter of personal preference or historical precedence and/or if necessary.
 It’s always fine to ask for clarification as to why the suggestion is being made and to verify it with a member of the release squad.

-You can share a final draft in the release-leads channel one week before publishing and lock the document from editing, just allowing comments.
-Again, When sharing, be very clear about the type of feedback you seek, from whom, and by what time.
-However, you should have some understanding that feedback may come in at the very last minute.
-You must be willing and able to accommodate this type of last-minute feedback gracefully and swiftly.
-That might mean collaborating quickly with folks across the project to determine if the change is necessary.
+You can reshare a final draft in the release leads channel and lock the document from editing before publishing, just allowing comments.
+However, you should understand that feedback and some data/stats may arrive at the last minute.
+You must be able to accommodate last-minute feedback and collaborate quickly with folks across the project to determine if any change is necessary.

 The next few release posts will typically cover the planned Beta 2 and Beta 3 releases.
 These announcements will be made on /news.
-However, in some prior releases (6.2, for example), these were shipped to /core.
-However, while justified, various community members didn’t welcome this change, so it was decided that all posts would continue to ship on /news for 6.3.
+Some prior releases (6.2, for example), these were shipped to /core.
+However, it ultimately was decided that posts would continue to ship on /news.

-These two posts will look similar to one another and typically include a call for testing, a list of key fixes with links to their corresponding tickets in GitHub or Trac, links to queried lists of fixes in both repositories and any other important information (ping the release leads and ask what else should be included if anything.)
+These two posts will look similar and typically include a call for testing, links to fixes in GitHub and Trac, a list of key fixes with links to their corresponding tickets when needed, and any other important information (ping and ask the release leads what else should be included if anything.)

 Use the general template shared above in the Beta 1 section of this guide.